Administrative divisions of Portugal: Municipalities

 Apart from the national territory, that includes mainland Portugal and the two archipelagos, the municipalities (municípios, colloquially known as concelhos) have been the most constant territorial subdivision in the past 900 years.
 While a term for municipality (concelho) appeared in the 13th century, to "express a community constituted in a territory of varying extensions, whose residents – the neighbours of the municipality – are granted major or minor administrative autonomy", the territorial division predates its use.
-Preceding the nation's independence, the oldest of the larger municipalities still in existence Coimbra and Santarém were founded in 1085 e 1095, respectively.
+Preceding the nation's independence, the oldest of the larger municipalities still in existence Coimbra and Santarém were founded in 1085 and 1095, respectively.
 São João da Pesqueira (in the district of Viseu) is the oldest Portuguese municipality, founded in 1055.

 Since the creation of a democratic local administration, in 1976, the Portuguese municipalities have been ruled by a system composed by an executive body (the municipal chamber) and a deliberative body (the municipal assembly).
 The municipal chamber (câmara municipal) is the executive body, and is composed of a president of the municipality and a number of councillors whose number depends on the municipality's population.
 The municipal assembly (assembleia municipal) is composed of the presidents of all the civil parishes plus a number of directly elected representatives that has to be at least equal to the number of civil parish presidents plus one, and which otherwise depends on the municipal population.

 There are 308 municipalities in Portugal.
 They are usually named for their biggest city, or at least, their historically most important city or town.
 However, the municipality is usually much larger than the city or town after which it is named.
-The largest in area is Odemira with 1720.60 km², the smallest is São João da Madeira with an area of 7.94 km².
+The largest in area is Odemira with 1720.60 km2, the smallest is São João da Madeira with an area of 7.94 km2.

 Nearly all municipalities are subdivided into civil parishes.
 Barcelos is the municipality with the largest number of civil parishes (61).
 There are six municipalities that have only one civil parish: São João da Madeira, Alpiarça, Barrancos, Castanheira de Pera, Porto Santo (Madeira) and São Brás de Alportel.
 The municipality of Corvo (comprising the Corvo Island in the Azores) is the only Portuguese municipality without a civil parish.